yochaigal/cairn/wip/2e/downtime.md

 ## Downtime Cycle

 - The Warden provides 1-3 **goals** the PC must achieve, as well as any obstacles and costs (time, resources, opportunities, etc.).
 Only one goal may be completed per Downtime **Action**.
-- Unless otherwise indicated, the player rolls on the [Downtime Events](#downtime-events) table to see if they have accomplished their goal.
-The Warden adjudicates the outcome, accounting for the PC's preparedness, resources, skills, WIL save, and so on.
+- To see if they have accomplished their goal, the player _either_ rolls on the [Downtime Events](#downtime-events) table _or_ makes a WIL save for their character.
+On a success, they achieve their current goal.
+On a fail, the player is **Stalled** (see the [Downtime Events](#downtime-events) table).
-- Alternatively, the player may choose to make a WIL save for their character _instead_ of rolling on the [Downtime Events](#downtime-events) table.
-On a success, their goal is accomplished.
-On a fail, it is stalled.
+- The Warden adjudicates the outcome, accounting for the PC's preparedness, resources, skills, WIL save, and so on.

 ## Downtime Events